GDQuest/krita-batch-exporter/krita_batch_exporter/Manual.md

 ## Getting Started

-GDquest Art Tools gives two options to batch export layers: `Export All Layers` or `Export Selected Layers`.
+Batch Exporter gives two options to batch export layers: `Export All Layers` or `Export Selected Layers`.

 `Export All Layers` only takes layers with the `e=extension[s]` tag into